Form 990/990-EZ Schedule A - Public Charity Status and Public Support- Updated May 14, 2020 - 8.00 AM - Admin, ExpressTaxExempt

-If an organization receives more than 10% but less than 33 and ⅓% of its support from the general public or a governmental unit, it can qualify as a public charity if it can establish that, under all the facts and circumstances, it normally receives a substantial part of its support from governmental units or the general public.
+If an organization receives more than 10% but less than 33 ⅓% of its support from the general public or a governmental unit, it can qualify as a public charity.
+To do that, it has to establish that it normally receives a substantial part of its support from governmental units or the general public.

 Section 509(a)(1) excludes from private foundation classification these organizations: churches, schools, hospitals, endowment funds for a state university’s library, governmental entities, and publicly supported charities.
 These organizations engage in inherently public activities.

 Section 509(a)(2) excludes from private foundation classification those publicly supported organizations that receive more than ⅓ of support from gifts, grants, contributions, membership fees, and certain gross receipts but not more than ⅓ from gross investment income and net unrelated business taxable income.

 Section 170(b)(1)(A)(iv) organization is one formed for the principal purpose of engaging primarily in the conduct of medical research.
 An organization will normally be considered to be formed for this reason if it is expressly organized to conduct medical research and is engaged primarily in the conduct of medical research.

 Section 170(b)(1)(A)(vi) organization is one that normally receives a substantial part of its support from a governmental unit or direct or indirect contributions from the general public.
 Organizations that typically qualify under this section are museums of history, art, or science, libraries, community centers to promote the arts, organizations providing facilities for the support of an opera, symphony orchestra, ballet, or repertory drama or some other direct service to the general public.

 6. Choose ExpressTaxExempt to file your Form 990/990-EZ with Schedule A

 When you start filing the Form 990/990-EZ, the Schedule A will generate automatically based on the information you provided on the Form.